 Pregnancy Dental Questions Conclusion

 It is important to remember to keep asking questions during your pregnancy.
-There are so many new things happening to a pregnant woman’s body, being informed can help make everything go much more smoothly.
+There are so many new things happening to a pregnant woman’s body.
+Being informed can help make everything go smoothly.
 You need to know the difference between the facts and the myths in case a dental emergency arises.
-The most important thing for you is to maintain your health and your child’s health and make informed decisions while dealing with any dental issue.
+The most important thing for you is to maintain your child’s health and make informed decisions while dealing with any dental issue.